What is Video Production and Why Should Your Business Use It?

 There are a variety of different mounts that will help you keep the camera steady and let you get the shots you want to get.

 - A monopod is a very versatile piece of stabilization gear.
-Monopods allow you to get many different types of shots quickly without require the space of 3 legs on a TRI(3)pod.
-Useful in tight business environments like a working dental clinic or cubical in an office.
+Monopods allow you to get many different types of shots quickly without requiring the space of 3 legs on a TRI(3)pod.
+Useful in tight business environments like a working dental clinic or cubical in an office – this stabilizes the camera while your camera person operates the camera.
+The downfalls are that you can’t as easily just set it up and walk away like a tripod.

 - A slider can add a dramatic look and movement to your videos.
-They create a more dynamic 3d type scene where the things closest to the camera move faster than the things farther away.
-This parallax type movement creates what we naturally see with 2 eyes – but it records it single video shot.
-Sliders are an easy way to give your business video a higher production quality look.
+They create a more dynamic 3d type of scene where the things closest to the camera move faster than the things farther away.
+This parallax-type movement creates what we naturally see with 2 eyes – but it records it in a single video shot.
+Sliders are an easy way to give your video a higher production quality look without breaking the bank.
+You have motorized and non-motorized sliders, ground-mounted or stand mounted, and they can range drastically in price but are affordable to get started.
+Pro-tip on using a camera slider is not just to go side to side – but push in and out (towards your actor and back).
+You can also position your slider at an angle like up or down a stairs – using a ball head to level out your camera – or even using it vertically.
+Here’s a cool tutorial we found on Youtube illustrating 10 creative ways.

 - A crane or jib is like a long arm you put a camera onto.
 It allows you to position the camera from low to high angles in a smooth fashion – often used for the big, dramatic shots in movies.
 They definitely take longer to setup than a tripod or glidecam, but they can help differentiate your corporate video production project from everyone else.

-A great tip is to always use a quick release.
-They enable you to quickly mount your camera to any stabilization gear – and more importantly disconnect and mount onto a different piece of gear.
-Example – suppose you are filming a video shot on a tripod and want to get a quick side angle.
+A great tip is to always use a quick release!
+They enable you to quickly mount your camera to any stabilization gear – and more importantly, disconnect and mount it onto a different piece of gear.
+For example – suppose you are filming a video shot on a tripod and want to get a quick side angle.
 Rather than having to unscrew your camera from the tripod and onto a gimbal, you can use a Quick Release plate (QR plate) and slide the camera off the tripod onto the glidecam or slider.
+While it’d be nice to have a bunch of cameras around to film all at once – often we’re using 1 or 2 cameras on different stabilizers throughout a day.

 The key to quick release plates is that you have all of your gear the same so any camera can go on any stabilizer with just the push of a button.

-Audio is a very important part of video production, people are more willing to deal with low quality video than low quality audio so it’s important to have the correct audio equipment on every shoot.
+Audio is a very important part of video production, people are more willing to deal with low-quality video than low-quality audio so it’s important to have the correct audio equipment for every shoot.

 The biggest key to basic audio is a thing called the proximity effect.
 Think about how clear a voice sounds when someone is talking on the phone.
 The microphone in their phone is just inches away from them talking.
 When someone talks to you on speakerphone – it’s like having your camera microphone at the same distance.
 As someone gets further away from their speakerphone / your camera, the sound quality goes down.
 Sometimes that sounds like echo, other times you just hear the room noise or any number of noisy sounds.